๐Ÿฆ‚Texas Government

 Texas State Flower: Bluebonnet

-• Symbol of natural beauty that connects Texans to the land regardless of urban or rural residence
+• Connects Texans to the land regardless of whether they live in urban or rural areas.

 Texas State Tree: Pecan

-• Native to Texas river valleys—designated in 1919, it represents agricultural heritage
+• Native to Texas river valleys and designated in 1919, the pecan tree represents agricultural heritage.

-• Produces the state nut (also pecan), highlighting economic significance to Texas agriculture
+• The pecan is also the state nut (designated separately), highlighting its economic significance to Texas agriculture.

-• Governor James Hogg reportedly requested a pecan tree be planted at his grave, cementing its cultural importance
+• Governor James Hogg reportedly requested a pecan tree be planted at his grave, which helped cement the tree's cultural importance before and after its official designation.

 Texas State Plant: Prickly Pear Cactus

-• Designated in 1995—symbolizes resilience and adaptation to harsh conditions
+• Designated in 1995, symbolizing resilience and adaptation to harsh conditions.

-Compare: Pecan Tree vs. Prickly Pear Cactus—both are native plants, but the pecan represents agricultural productivity while the prickly pear represents survival and toughness.
-The 76-year gap between their designations (1919 vs. 1995) shows how the legislature's view of Texas identity evolved.
+Compare: Pecan Tree vs. Prickly Pear Cactus.
+Both are native plants, but the pecan represents agricultural productivity while the prickly pear represents survival and toughness.
+The 76-year gap between their designations (1919 vs. 1995) shows how the legislature's view of Texas identity evolved over time.

 Symbols of Wildlife and Ranching Heritage